Keyboard shortcuts

 labels:

-app: radar-agent
+app: radar-collector

 environment: staging